Sig Alert: Early use

 One of the first major "Sigmon traffic alerts" was broadcast on January 22, 1956, causing a traffic jam.
 The alert described the derailment of a passenger train near Los Angeles' Union Station and requested any available doctors and nurses to respond to the scene.
 Too many doctors, nurses and sightseers drove there, making the situation worse.
 The first SigAlert was on Labor Day weekend in 1955, and some stories on the SigAlert conflate these two events.

 At first, the LAPD issued about one alert a day, but soon other agencies were calling in messages they wanted broadcast, including rabid dog reports, gas leaks and even a ship collision in Los Angeles Harbor.
 A pharmacist who had made a potentially fatal error in filling a prescription took advantage of the system to warn the customer (who heard the SigAlert in time).
 It was also used to warn about the impending Baldwin Hills Dam collapse in 1963.

 The term "Sigalert" was also used in Seattle, Washington in the late 1970s and early 1980s.

 Since 1969

 In 1969, when the CHP assumed responsibility for freeway traffic from the LAPD, it took control of the SigAlert system as well.
 It is now used throughout California and limited to traffic situations only.
 Messages are still broadcast, but most radio stations now read the information from the CHP's web service rather than rebroadcasting the police dispatchers' voices.

 Caltrans also uses the term "Sig-Alert", and it has now come to be commonly defined as any traffic incident that will tie up two or more lanes of a freeway for two or more hours.

 As of 2007 not all California radio stations use this term.
 For example, radio station KABC uses the term "KABC Traffic Alert", while radio stations KNX, KFI-AM, KRLA, KQED, and KCRW use the original term.
+Prior to KBIG’s rebrand to MyFM, KBIG named the alerts as “BIG Alerts”.